hadynz/hadynz.github.io/about.md

 ## My Passion
 Passion and past experiences are what forms many of our personalities and way of life.
-So to better introduce myself I have collated the following photosets of some of the things that inspire me in life.
+So to better introduce myself I have collated the following photosets of some of the things that inspire me everyday.

 #### Futsal
 I have played soccer for almost as long as I can remember, and been playing futsal since high school.
 Its a game